bradford415/CALM/README.md

 # Classification Algorithm for Labeled Matrices
 A multilayer perceptron (MLP) neural network used to classify labels using biological features such as gene expression or genotypes.
+Useful for Gene Expression Matrices (GEM) and other data in matrix form.

 This project aims to create a 'general purpose classifier' that will label continuous or discrete data using supervised learning.
 The project will take two files, a sample file and label file, and hyperparameters specified by the user as command-line arguments.
 Some of these hyperparameters include, batch size, learning rate, test split, continuous or discrete data, etc. Because no dataset is exactly the same, more command-line options will likely need to be added, such as number of hidden layers/neurons, to fully optimize this general purpose classifier.